Jalink-lab/dynamic-pooled-screening/README.md

 ## 2. Pre-processing
 Optionally, image corrections can be performed as preprocessing steps:
+1. Stitching of mylti-tiled experiments, with the separate command `Stitch tiles` (tested for Leica `.lif` files).
+Fast 'no-calculation' stitching is done using the [Grid/Collection Stitching plugin](https://imagej.net/plugins/grid-collection-stitching) to ensure correct pixel size[^1] and to prevent image distortion.
+XY-Stage coordinates of image tiles are extracted from the OME metadata of the `.lif` file and stored in the stitched `.tif` file, together with the grid layout, the tile size and the tile overlap percentage.
-1. Drift correction.
+2. Drift correction.
 A cross-correlation (cc) of image frames is performed with either the first frame, the previous frame or the last frame.
 CLIJ2 image projection functions are used to quickly determine the coordinates of the maximum pixel in the cross-correlation image, its distance from the center representing the shift.
 Drift correction is performed on the calculated intensity image (i.e. the addition of the two components, if applicable).
 3. Bidirectional scanning phase mismatch correction.
 The even and odd lines are split and turned into two separate images.
 Cross-correlating these images and locating the peak yields the shift between the phases.
 The two images are both shifted half this distance and interleaved again:
+[^1]: The exported pixel size is not entirely correct, causing an increasing deviation in the cell coordinates for increasing x and y.

 ![image](https://github.com/user-attachments/assets/66408493-ec41-4c4b-9413-3d6ae136e932)